Sorta Solving the OPF by Not Solving the OPF: DAE Control Theory and the Price of Realtime Regulation: Paper Summary, Limitations, and Future Work

 \section{Paper Summary, Limitations, and Future Work}

-In this work, we propose a new method to solve the optimal power flow problem using feedback control theory.
+In this work, we propose a new method to approximate the OPF problem using feedback control theory.
 The proposed algorithm namely control-OPF is based on Lyapunov stability and it explicitly models the algebraic constraints of the power system in the controller architecture.
-These algebraic constraints (especially the power balance equations) are part of the OPF problem, since the control-OPF inherently satisfies these constraints then the need for solving OPF after 5-10 minutes in the tertiary layer of the power system can be rethought or potentially eliminated.
+These algebraic constraints (especially the power balance equations) are part of the OPF problem, since the control-OPF inherently satisfies these constraints then the need for solving OPF after $5-10$ minutes in the tertiary layer of the power system can be rethought or potentially eliminated.